GatsbyJS and Contentful in five minutes

 Before getting to the exciting part of setting up your website, you first need to generate three access tokens to get your Contentful-powered website up and running by fetching data from the API.
 Check out our docs for more information about each of our APIs:

 Head over to your Space Settings dropdown menu and navigate to the APIs section.
 From there, navigate to the tab for the API token you would like to generate.

 The Content Management API is used for write access to your space, so keep the generated token safe and private.
 Hit "Generate Personal Token," give it a name and click “Generate.”
 Copy the token value and keep it safe and private — this is the only time you’ll be able to view it in your dashboard.

-The Content Delivery API provides read-only access to your data and is one of the ways we deliver content to your website.
-Content is served via our Content Delivery Network (CDN).
+The Content Delivery API provides read-only access to your data and is one of the ways we deliver content to your website via our Content Delivery Network (CDN).
 Click "Add API key" in the Content Delivery/Preview tab area.
 Grab the Space ID and personal Content Delivery API access token — you’ll need this in a bit.

 The Content Preview API works much like the Content Delivery API, except it shows content internally for you to preview and hence does not use the CDN to serve content; since viewing is only limited to you, the previewing user.
 Creating a Content Preview API token is the same process as with creating a Content Delivery API token.

 Start setting things up with the

 After that, it writes the credentials you provided into a file named .contentful.json into lines of code that look like so:

 Using the credentials in the .contentful.json file, content can now be imported into your space to being displayed on your website via our API.

 Time to check out your new website — preview changes in a local environment by running your website using the

 If you like what you see, use the